 A buffet lunch was provided and guests had a chance to talk directly to the senior policy makers in the company, before everyone headed back outside to take photographs.
 MidlandRed.net was there with a press invitation, and is pleased to report the lunch was superb!

 The date chosen for the event, 15th October, does not have any direct relationship with events in 1914.
 BMMO buses were first used on the route from 29th August 1914 as part of a joint operation with Worcestershire Motor Transport, but this ended on 4th November 1914 when BMMO took full control of the route as sole operator.

 As one final surprise for guests, all guests of the Heritage event were giving a “Goodie Bag”.
 This mostly included the usual FirstGroup trinkets like pens and key rings, but a real treat was an 18-page book on the history of the 144 service, published by First Midland Red Marketing.

 The book contains over twenty-five photographs of the various bus types used on the route over the years, and also has a map and examples of ticket types, along with a very detailed history of how the route evolved.
-This book was intended for guests of the Heritage Day Event and was thus printed in limited numbers, but following a number of requests the company has printed more and they are now available to buy from the FirstGroup website (£6 inc P&P).
+This book was intended for guests of the Heritage Day Event and was thus printed in limited numbers, but following a number of requests the company has printed more and for a while they were available to buy from the FirstGroup website.

 In 2018, First Midland Red Buses Limited rebranded their Service 144 as “Salt Road” and as such the information in the book became outdated.
 Shortly after remaining stock was donated to Wyvern Bus Preservation Group, Kidderminster, to sell on their stalls at events to raise money for their preservation activities.